Arun-g03/Gym-App/Information/CoreParts.md

    - Example User Story: “As a gym member, I want to be able to register for a new membership, so I can access gym services.”

 2. **Product Backlog**:
-   - Prioritize user stories and create a product backlog.
+   - Prioritise user stories and create a product backlog.
 List the features in the order they will be developed, keeping in mind business needs.

 3. **Sprints and Sprint Planning**:
    - Divide the project into manageable sprints (e.g., 1-2 weeks long).
 Each sprint should have a goal related to completing specific user stories.